Transport in Bangladesh: Merchant marine

 As of 2023, the country's merchant navy consisted of 558 ships, including 68 bulk carriers, 10 container ships, 170 cargo ships and 162 oil tankers.
 The Bangladesh Shipping Corporation, a state-owned entity overseeing the management of ocean-going vessels, has seven ships in its fleet, including tanker ships dedicated to transporting oil for Bangladesh Petroleum Corporation and five ships operating on a charter basis for carrying oil, chemicals, and other products.

 Ports and harbours

+Chittagong port is the busiest port on the Bay of Bengal.

 Bangladesh has 22 major river ports used for loading and unloading passengers and goods, as well as for landing motorised marine vessels.
 These include:

 Dhaka, Narayanganj, Barisal, Chandpur, Khulna, Baghabari, Patuakhali, Narsingdi, Aricha, Nagarbari, Daulatdia, Tongi, Maoa, Char Jannat, Ashugonj (Bhairab Bazar), Bhola, Barguna, Noapara, Munshiganj, Chatak, Meghnaghat and Cox's Bazar.

 In addition to these major ports, there are 448 small to medium-sized ports throughout the country.

 Chittagong is the busiest sea port in Bangladesh, handling 92 per cent of the country's international cargo, followed by Mongla and Payra.
 The Matarbari Port, under construction, will be the first deep-sea port capable of accommodating large ships by 2026.